Janfra/Mini-TD/README.md

 #### Basic placing
 - [X] Grid cells can be used to place a base placeable object

-## Section two: Basic TD Mechanics
+## Section two: Basic TD Mechanics Part 1
 #### Expand path
 - [X] Have test objects follow path